-A table saw it at the center of a woodworking shop and a saw blade is at the center of a table saw.
-It is an essential tool that can be used for an almost unlimited number of woodworking tasks.
+A table saw is the center of a woodworking shop and the table saw blade is at the center of a table saw. table saws are an essential tool that can be used for an unlimited number of woodworking tasks.

-It a versatile piece of equipment that allows you an endless variety to blades to use with it.
+Your table saw is a versatile piece of equipment that provides endless variety depending on the blades you use with it.

 Together, the table saw and correct blade for the task at hand save you time and effort whether it’s making long vertical cuts, called rips or short angled cuts, called crosscuts.

 Most table saws work with a 10-inch blade, but some of the more expensive cabinet saws employ a 12-inch blade.
 Either one is useful for the majority of woodworking projects.

 But can a 10-inch table saw cut a 4×4?